 View the publication »

-The United Nations welcomes you to our interactive e-Government Development Database (UNeGovDD).
+The United Nations welcomes you to our interactive e-Government Knowledge Database (UNeGovKB).
 The Database was created by the Division for Public Administration and Development Management (DPADM) of the United Nations Department of Economic and Social Affairs (UNDESA) to provide governments and all members of civil society easy access to this valuable information for research, education and planning purposes.

 The United Nations E-Government Survey presents a systematic assessment of the use and potential of information and communication technologies to transform the public sector by enhancing efficiency, effectiveness, transparency, accountability, access to public services and citizen participation in the 193 Member States of the United Nations, and at all levels of development.